 Durability and Protection

-A plastic spoon is a fine instrument until it comes time to scoop out some ice cream.
+A plastic spoon is a fine instrument until it comes time to scoop out some very frozen ice cream.
 In the same sense, the Nano 7 does the job of a light and compact travel hammock extremely well, but if used incorrectly or in the wrong setting, you may be on the receiving end of some woes.
 Despite multiple nights in varying conditions, we were unable to find flaws in the construction, seams, or stitching, and though heavy use will inevitably cause a few tears or runs in any fabric, we were very satisfied with the performance of the rip-stop nylon build.